Söndags-Nisse

 Söndags-Nisse (Swedish: Sunday Nisse) was a humor magazine published in Stockholm, Sweden.
 It was in circulation between 1863 and 1924.

 History and profile

 Söndags-Nisse was founded by Gustaf Wahlbom in 1862.
 The magazine contributed to the career of cartoonist Oskar Andersson who published comic strips in the magazine in 1897.
-Other contributors to the magazine include Carl Larsson and Jenny Nyström.
+Other contributors to the magazine include Carl Larsson, Jenny Nyström and Augusta Barthelson.

 Grönköpings Veckoblad, a satirical political magazine, started as a section of Söndags-Nisse in 1902.
 Söndags-Nisse ceased publication in 1924.

 Original drawing of Gustaf Wahlbom published in the magazine is archived in the national museum of Sweden.